After studying this chapter, you should be able to:

 ORIGIN & SPREAD OF CARDIAC EXCITATION

 In the human heart, the SA node is located at the junction of the superior vena cava with the right atrium.
 The AV node is located in the right posterior portion of the interatrial septum (Figure 29–1).
 There are three bundles of atrial fibers that contain Purkinje-type fibers and connect the SA node to the AV node: the anterior, middle (tract of Wenckebach), and posterior (tract of Thorel) tracts.
 Bachmann bundle is sometimes used to identify a branch of the anterior intermodal tract that connects the right and left atria.
 Conduction also occurs through atrial myocytes, but it is more rapid in these bundles.
-The AV node is continuous with the bundle of His, which gives off a ...
+The AV node is continuous with the bundle of His, ...